PeteHaitch/DSArray/README.md

 ---

-DSArray: compressed storage of 3-dimensional arrays with many duplicate slices.

 DSArray ("_desiree_") provides efficient storage of 3-dimensional arrays with many duplicate slices via the DSArray (**D**uplicate **S**lice **Array**) S4 class.
 A basic array-like API is provided for instantiating, subsetting, and